Wendy-Nam/RenPy-LayoutTool/README.md

 - **Highlights selected images**: Highlights images when clicked or dragged for easy selection and manipulation.
 - **Multiple asset placements**: Add multiple images or UI elements to the layout simultaneously.
 - **Deletes images via drag to trash bin**: Drag images to the trash bin to remove them from the layout.

-## Outline Shader Notice

-We are currently using **outline shader effects** in this project.
-Make sure the outline shaders are properly set up in your project for consistent visuals.

 # 🖼️ Layout Tool Guide